Ataska Mercado

 Atascha Chloe "Ataska" Mercado (born February 2, 2002) is a Filipino actress, host, songwriter and singer.
 She is dubbed as the "Vivamax Princess" by the industry.
 In 2009, she was crowned as Lil' Earth Angel-Eco Tourism during Miss Lil' Earth Angels 2009 at Miss Philippines Earth 2009.
 She joined the second season of The Voice Kids Philippines and got a three-chair turn.
 She was a theater actress for plays such as Wizard of Oz, Peter Pan and Annie where she played as Pepper.
 She is Pasig River Rehabilitation Commission Ambassador from 2018 to the present.
-She is a member of the girl group, SNTA, managed by Viva Artists Agency.
+She is a former member of the girl group, SNTA, managed by Viva Artists Agency.

 Ataska is PH Beauties' (PHB) No. 1 in their 100 Hottest Women of 2025 list.

+Coveted Asia, a premier digital media platform and home of Asia's most coveted rankings, list, and recognitions, named Ataska as the Top 8 Most Beautiful Woman in Asia in there "Top 100 Most Beautiful Women in Asia 2026" list.